campfred/yap/content/posts/welcome/index.md

 That new setup has quite a few advantages from a visitor's point of view.

-> - Blog area with articles that are open source[^1] 📰
+- Blog area with [articles that are open source][blog-github] 📰
-> - Dark mode 🌚
+- Dark mode 🌚
-> - Much faster loading speed / lighter on resources ⚡
+- Much faster loading speed / lighter on resources ⚡
-> - Not affected by AWS downtimes 🔥 (lol)
+- Not affected by AWS downtimes 🔥 (lol)

 And from my side, the changes are even more impactful.

-> - No more scatered Notion pages that are impossible to find for others 📚
+- No more scatered Notion pages that are impossible to find for others 📚
-> - Text (Markdown) files as source for articles alike [Obsidian Publish][obsidian-publish] 📜
+- Text (Markdown) files as source for articles (alike [Obsidian Publish][obsidian-publish]) 📜
-> - No more slow and clunky editor 🛠️
+- No more slow and clunky editor 🛠️
-> - URLs that follow standards[^1] 🏷️
+- URLs that follow standards[^1] 🏷️
-> - Open source software stack[^2] 🔍
+- Open source software stack[^2] 🔍
+- Freedom of hosting platform 🚀
-> - No paid subscription specific to that site 💸
+- No more subscription fees 💸
-> - Sanity preserved ❤️‍🩹
+- Sanity preserved ❤️‍🩹

 {{< lead >}}
 In the end, we're all winning and I'm motivated again to maintain this website. 🏆